 The most noticeable change in the world soft drinks market since the start of the 1990s has been its massive fragmentation.
 Although fizzy colas continue to dominate, their share of the market has been steadily undermined by a plethora of new sub-sectors: still drinks, "new age" health drinks, yogurt smoothie drinks.
 But above all "energy" drinks.
 This is a sector created virtually single-handedly by Red Bull.
 A number of would-be contenders have attempted to match its success, but few have stayed the course.

 In the US, Red Bull's second biggest market, industry monitor Beverage Digest estimated total local sales of almost 114m cases in 2014, up almost 6% on the previous year.
 That's still just a drop in the ocean, equivalent to just 1.3% share of the whole carbonated soft drinks market.
 However, in the energy drink segment, Red Bull had around 38% share by value of the US market, followed by Monster at 27% and Rockstar at 8%.
 According to IRI, Red Bull generated retail sales of $3.43bn in the US in 2013, compared to $3.15bn (or 35% share) for Coke-distributed Monster.
 Rockstar, distributed by PepsiCo, was some distance behind at $820m or 9% share.

-In the UK, IRI measured retail sales of £284m for the year to March 2016 (in The Grocer), making Red Bull the country's 5th largest branded soft drink by value.
+In the UK, IRI measured retail sales of £305m for the year to March 2017 (in The Grocer).
+Red Bull is the country's 5th largest branded soft drink by value.
 UK sales are a little under twice energy rival Monster, but well behind more mass-market Lucozade.
 Around an additional £111m came from the "on trade" (pubs, clubs etc).